-A tidy and ordered classroom that 'respects learning' is essential to ensure availability of equipment and facilitation of learning for every child.
+A tidy and ordered classroom that 'respects learning' is an essential Teaching Standard (1A) to ensure availability of equipment and facilitation of learning for every child.
 At Godalming Junior School, desks are arranged in small groups to develop collaborative learning and talk to learn strategies.
-A space is always available for carpet work which will begin lessons although some classes may have to move tables to give more space during this time.
+Where possible, a space is made available for carpet work, which will begin lessons although some classes may have to move tables to give more space during this time.
 Parts of the classroom are designated for specific purposes and the layout of classroom furniture is varied to meet the requirements of the particular learning needs of the class or individuals e.g. children with visual impairment, left handed children, dyslexic children.
 Writing equipment will be available on every group of desks and all other resources will be in labelled trays or other appropriate storage.

 At the end of every day, every classroom will be left tidy with equipment stored neatly, chairs stacked and in correct places.
-It is every one's responsibility to ensure children use resources appropriately and keep the whole school tidy.
+It is every one's responsibility to ensure children use resources appropriately and keep the whole school tidy and this engenders respectful behaviours and positive role modelling by adults.

 After every lesson in a shared teaching room, it is the responsibility of the adults leaving the room to ensure all equipment and resources are stored correctly and the room is left tidily.
-This includes designated learning space such as the kitchen, music room and art studio.
+This includes designated learning space such as the PE shed, DT Kitchen, Music Room, Learning Lab and Art Studio.

 All adults are responsible for the tidiness of all corridors and locker areas.
-Although each year group has a specific locker area which they will monitor, all adults are responsible for all locker and shared areas across the school.
+Although each year group has a specific locker area, which they will monitor, all adults are responsible for all locker and shared areas across the school.

-Please leave all rooms as you would wish to find them.
+Please leave all rooms, as you would wish to find them.

-- Space is available at the front of every classroom for carpet work where possible - Classrooms are arranged with groups of tables - Classrooms, shared teaching rooms, corridors are to be left tidy at the end of every day.
+- Space is available at the front of every classroom for carpet work where possible - Classrooms are arranged with groups of tables (maybe arranged by ability) - Classrooms, shared teaching rooms, corridors are to be left tidy at the end of every day.